Can You Weld Gold? (Everything You Need to Know)

 Shielding gas protects the molten metal from getting damaged by preventing exposure to atmospheric gases.
 I recommend using pure argon as a shielding gas

-Pure argon gives the most precise welds when compared to pure helium or mixed argon/helium.
+Pure argon gives the most precise welds compared to pure helium or mixed argon/helium.
 This precision is exactly what you want when you weld gold.

 Welding Torch